auth0/docs/articles/quickstart/webapp/aspnet-owin/interactive.md

 :::checkpoint-default

 Now that you have set up your action to render the user's profile, run your application to verify that:
-* Navigating to your `Profile` action after being succesfully logged in, shows the user's profile.
+* Navigating to your `Profile` action after being successfully logged in, shows the user's profile.

 :::

 :::checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a couple things to double-check:
 * make sure the correct application is selected
 * make sure the domain and client ID are configured correctly
 * Did you set `openid profile email` as the scope?